-(1) v, called the declarator name, is a symbolic name.

-(2) (i), called the declarator subscript, is composed of an integer constant or two integer constants separated by a comma.
+- (1) v, called the declarator name, is a symbolic name. - (2) (i), called the declarator subscript, is composed of 1, 2, or 3 expressions, each of which may be an integer constant or an integer variable name.
+Each expression is separated by a comma from its successor if there are more than one of them.
+In the case where i contains no integer variable, i is called the constant declarator subscript.